saxofon/siot/README.txt

 Features

-* ports for linux, arduino/esp8266
+* ports for linux and arduino/esp8266
 * standard IP multicast based communication protocol, similar to MQTT but here it is a brokerless, multicasted variant.
-* communication secured using mbedtls.
+* communication (to be) secured using mbedtls.